-Read below what makes all Celestyal cruise ship vacations so uniquely distinctive as a sea travel experience:
+What makes all Celestyal cruise ship vacations so uniquely distinctive as a sea travel experience?

 In September 2015, Celestyal Cruises announced its fleet expansion by adding the completely refurbished vessel Celestyal Nefeli (formerly Superstar Gemini).
 The new ship was delivered February 2016.
 Built in 1992, Celestyal Nefeli accommodates 1074 passengers in 400 cabins (123 inside, 277 outside), including 31 junior suites and 12 Executive Suites (most are with private balconies).
 Nefeli replaced Celestyal Odyssey (now MV Glory Sea) which charter ended in October 2015.
 Nefeli was homeported in Turkey offering Eastern Mediterranean cruise leaving roundtrip from Istanbul, Kusadasi, and Izmir.

 The new vessels will be relatively small (gross tonnage around 60,000 tons, max passenger capacity 1800.
 Both were specially designed for short break cruises (3-or 4-day itineraries), with all outside cabins with private balconies.

 In November 2017, the Celestyal fleet was expanded with two owned by Louis Group and previously chartered to Thomson UK / Marella ships - Thomson Spirit and Celestyal Majesty.
 In 2018, Majesty was sold to Mano Maritime - Israeli shipping company (a subsidiary of Mano Holdings Group) and owner of container ships.
 Majesty now operates as Crown Iris.

 In September 2016, the company announced its plans to place a shipbuilding order for two brand new cruise ships with scheduled delivery by the year 2021.